francedance/Client-Server-Examples/AJAX/README.md

 **It isn't a programming language, it's more of methodologies of making something happen!**

 **AJAX = (Asynchronous Javascript XML).
-In simplest explanation, it's a method of letting Javascript communicate with backends (data servers).**
+In simplest explanation, it's a method of letting Javascript communicate with a webserver and dynamically changes the content of your website without reloading/refreshing a page.**

-**Let's say your frontend(UI/UX) is built in Javascript/HTML/CSS and PHP as Server Side Scripting language and MySQL as database**

-**General concept is that, your frontend part sends a data to a backend, then backend response to the frontend.
-Javascript/HTML/CSS can't never talk to server directly! but PHP can communicate with data server.
-AJAX simply work as a bridge between Javascript and PHP so that it can access datas inside places like MySQL.**